Audi RS5 review - MPG, CO2 and running costs

 As the Audi RS 5 is the flagship of the Audi A5 range, it carries a hefty premium over the rest of the line-up.
 Prices start from around £69,000, but you do get unique bodywork, a bespoke interior, enhanced handling and a huge whack of performance.
 The five-door RS5 Sportback carries an identical price to the two-door version.

 Following on from updates to the range in 2019, which included WLTP-based emissions certification, the RS 5 range and the options available were slimmed down significantly.
 Beyond a few colour choices and a couple of infotainment upgrades – an uprated sound system and wireless smartphone charging, for example – the scope for going mad with the options list isn’t quite as extensive as with Audis of old.

-With emissions of 207g/km, buyers will pay £1,280 for the first year of VED – this is usually rolled into the on-the-road price.
-According to the WLTP testing procedure, the RS 5 achieves 31mpg, but you’ll be lucky to get that if you try to extract any reasonable amount of the engines huge reserves of power.
+With emissions of 211g/km, buyers will pay £1,295 for the first year of VED – this is usually rolled into the on-the-road price.
+According to the WLTP testing procedure, the RS 5 achieves 30.4mpg, but you’ll be lucky to get that if you try to extract any reasonable amount of the engines huge reserves of power.
 The diesel-powered S4 costs significantly less to buy outright, and thanks to a fuel consumption figure in the high thirties, will be much cheaper to run, too.

-The RS 5 is a desirable sports car, as proved by its 54-58 per cent residual value ratings after three years.
-That's slightly more than the RS 4 Avant's score and about the same as the Mercedes-AMG C 63 manages.
+The RS 5 is a desirable sports car, as proved by its 54-57% residual value ratings after three years and 36,000 miles.
+That's competitive with the RS 4 Avant's score, and better than the Mercedes-AMG C 63 manages.